HermesBotApp/hermes-api-legacy/README.md

     //When the plugin is disabled by Hermes public void onDisable() {}

-    //When Hermes as no connected bots to serve your events and commands. public void onNoTriggerer() {}
+    //When Hermes has no connected bots to serve your events and commands. public void onNoTriggerer() {}

     //When all the others plugins are enabled and everything is working fine.
 Usefull to hook into others plugins.